Kazakh leader seeks political capital in constitutional reform vote

 Addressing domestic policy concerns would free up the career diplomat's hands to deal with unprecedented external turbulence.

-Caught between major economic and security partner Russia and the West, which has invested hundreds of billions of dollars into its giant oilfields and mines, Kazakhstan is trying to navigate a way through the Ukrainian crisis without angering either side.
+Caught between major economic and security partner Russia and the West, which has invested hundreds of billions of dollars in its giant oilfields and mines, Kazakhstan is trying to navigate a way through the Ukraine crisis without angering either side.

-(Reporting by Olzhas Auyezov; Editing by Christina Fincher)
+(Reporting by Mariya Gordeyeva and Olzhas Auyezov; Additional reporting by Tamara Vaal in Nur-Sultan; Editing by Christina Fincher and Mark Heinrich)